-To enable a service start in startup use systemctl enable httpd.
-It creates a softlink for current initlevel which is multi-user
+To enable a service starts in startup use systemctl enable httpd.
+It creates a soft link for the current init level which is multi-user.

 To change default start run level or target

-To create a snapshot of current system and services status use systemctl snapshot.
-This is not disk snapshot just service snapshot.
-Say you start 25 services and do not want to do all time you can snapshot this and than easily recall the snapshot.
-If you want you can give name of the snapshot after snaphot command
+To create a snapshot of the current system and services status use systemctl snapshot.
+This is not a disk snapshot just service snapshot.
+Say you start 25 services and do not want to do all the time you can snapshot this and then easily recall the snapshot.
+If you want you can give the name of the snapshot after snapshot command

 We can reload or revert to the snapshot with the